Struggling Mentally? These Powerful Habits Will Change Your Life Forever!

 5. Engage in True Self-Care

-Not everything labeled as “self-care” is actually beneficial.
+Not everything labelled as “self-care” is actually beneficial.
 Drinking alcohol after a stressful day or binge-watching movies all night might seem like relaxation, but they can leave you feeling worse the next day.
-True self-care includes activities that nourish your mind and body, such as:
+True self-care includes activities that nourish your mind and body, such as taking a mindful walk or journaling your thoughts.

 6. Practice Gratitude